thebitguru/play-button-itunes-patch/README.md

 Change Log
 ----------
+    2014-01-19, fa: Farhan Ahmad
+     * Added the '-KILL' to killall command because rcd doesn't seem to respect SIGTERM anymore.
+Thanks for @quicksnap (https://github.com/quicksnap) for helping troubleshoot.
+     * Version changed to 0.8.3

     2013-05-11, fa: Farhan Ahmad
      * Added step to self-sign the modified binary.
 This should prevent rcd from crashing on Mountain Lion.
 Thanks to user48986 at